 The Carnegie Endowment for International Peace hosted the launch of a new paper by the International Monetary Fund (IMF) on public wage bills in the Middle East and Central Asia.
 Following opening remarks by Tao Zhang Jihad Azour presented the report’s main findings.
 Amy Ekdawi and Teresa Ter-Minassian offered comments, and Carnegie’s Michele Dunne moderated.

-This event is co-sponsored by the International Monetary Fund (IMF).
+This event was co-sponsored by the International Monetary Fund (IMF).

 Jihad Azour is the director of the Middle East and Central Asia Department at the International Monetary Fund.